Cha-OS/react-gists/react-tutorials-info.md

 1. To “remember” things, components use **state**.
 React components can have state by setting `this.state` in their constructors. `this.state` should be considered as private to a React component that it’s defined in.
 2. **NEVER** mutate this.state directly (this.state = X), as calling setState() afterwards may replace the mutation you made.
 Treat this.state as if it were immutable."
 3. https://medium.com/react-ecosystem/how-to-handle-state-in-react-6f2d3cd73a0c
+4. since `setState()` automatically [merges a partial state into the current state](https://reactjs.org/docs/state-and-lifecycle.html#state-updates-are-merged), we only needed to call it with the changed parts.
+The merging is **shallow**.

 ### **Lifting state into a parent component**